LazerLambda/Promptzl/docs/source/tutorial_init.rst

 Masked Language Models
 ----------------------
-Here's a basic example (from the work of Schick and Schütze) of how to classify text with a *masked language model*:
+Here's a basic example (from `Schick and Schütze., 2020 <https://aclanthology.org/2021.eacl-main.20>`_) of how to classify text with a *masked language model*:

 .. code-block:: python